yickminglee/Reap-DS-challenge/README.md

 ## Jupyter Notebook for Prediction Modeling
+File: Prediction Model.ipynb

-1. Load model and set up
+1. Load model and set up (df_trans.pkl: transformed data produced in EDA)
 2. Model the 6 selected features on a few other models
     - tune hyper parameters
     - select the best model with k fold cross validation.